 Susan Ning

-Susan is a partner and the head of the Compliance Group at King and Wood Mallesons.
+Susan is a partner and the head of the Compliance Group at King and Wood Mallesons, based in Beijing.
 Susan’s main areas of practice include antitrust, and cybersecurity and data compliance.
 She also practices international trade and investment law.
 Susan is a highly regarded lawyer at home and abroad.
 She currently serves as the deputy Chairman of the Antitrust Committee of the All China Lawyers Association and is an active participant of the Inter-Pacific Bar Association and American Bar Association’s antitrust forum.
 Susan and her team are highly acclaimed in the Chinese antitrust practice.

 Distinctions